 As of 2018, Zelle shifted from being a service exclusively for consumers to a B2B and P2P mobile payment service.

-If you own a small business and have a savings or checking account, then you will likely be able to use Zelle right away, since most major banks have integrated the platform.
+If you own a small business and have a savings or checking account, then it is probable that you will be able to begin using Zelle immediately.
+This is because the platform has been integrated by the majority of the big banks.

 You should remember, however, that some banks only offer Zelle for personal account transfers, and not for transactions made from one business to another.